sethtara/DataTales/readme.md

 ## How to Contribute

-We welcome contributions!
+We coordially welcome contributions!
 Feel free to fork the repository, create a branch, and submit pull requests with improvements or new projects.

 ## License